Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 An example: a team developed a demand model based for a food on the data, testing all permutations of drivers (realistic or not).
 They found that government budget deficit was the only meaningful driver of demand.
 This does not meet the smell test and is likely a fluke.

 ---
-Model outcomes stem from these:
+## 3. Model outcomes stem from from choices under 1. and 2.:

 **3.1 Results**